 What praise lies in the raiments of a king?

-What power’s vested in a jeweled crown—
+What power rests within a jeweled crown—

 Where lineage alone confers renown?